Top five Cyber Risks you should be aware

 Hello!

-Why is cyber-security more important than ever before?
+Why cybersecurity matters more than ever

 Cyber risks you should be aware of

-Top five Cyber Risks you should be aware of in 2022
+Top five Cyber Risks you should be aware of in 2026

-1. Pandemic related phishing
+1. Pandemic-related phishing

-2. Evolution: From a Nigerian prince to Government agencies
+2. Evolution: From a Nigerian prince to government agencies

 3. Social media-based attacks

-4. Deep-fakes
+4. Deepfakes

 Thank you!